dpsbot-project/DPSBot/en/index.md

 # DPSBot - a Discord bot

-It is a Discord bot for a mortiple purpose..
+It is a Discord bot for a mortiple purposes.

-Supports English! but [open translate](https://www.transifex.com/ttakkku/dpsbot/dashboard/) in progress.
+Supports English! please help [open translate](https://www.transifex.com/ttakkku/dpsbot/dashboard/).

 Some DB setup is required for the user to turn the bots directly.